Volume

 monument (on E. Rock Park)

-some of the "big guns" such as Sheridan, Sherman and many other prominent
+to attend" some of the "big guns" such as Sheridan, Sherman and many other

-fewer every time there is a parade.
-This time they numbered about a
+grow fewer and fewer every time there is a parade.
+This time they numbered

-'buses' each one highly decorated and filled with Sunday School girls in
+were 38 'buses' each one highly decorated and filled with Sunday School

-white dresses.
+girls in white dresses.
 One barge for each state.
-We don't know, as yet, where
+We don't know, as

 Dinner Calls me,